Physics-Informed Deep B-Spline Networks: Proof of Theorems

 We first consider the one-dimensional function space $L_2([a,b])$ with $L_2$ norm defined over the interval $[a,b]$.
 For two functions $s, g \in L_2([a,b])$, we define the inner product of these two functions as

 where $*$ denotes the conjugate complex.
 We say a function $s(x)$ is square-integrable if the following holds

 We define the $L_2$ norm between two functions $s, g$ as

-We then state the following theorem that shows B-spline functions are universal approximators in the sense of $L_2$ norms in one dimension. \begin{theorem} Given a positive natural number $d$ and any $d$-time differentiable function $s(x)\in L_2([a,b])$, then for any $\epsilon>0$, there exist a positive natural value $\ell$, and a realization of control points $c_1, c_2, \cdots, c_\ell$ such that
+We then state the following theorem that shows B-spline functions are universal approximators in the sense of $L_2$ norms in one dimension. \begin{theorem} Given a positive natural number $d$ and any $d$-time differentiable function $s(x)\in L_2([a,b])$, then for any $\epsilon>0$, there exist a positive natural value $\bar \ell$ such that for all $\ell \geq \bar \ell$, there exists a realization of control points $c_1, c_2, \cdots, c_\ell$ such that

 where

 is the B-spline approximation with $B_{i,d}(x)$ being the B-spline basis functions defined in~\eqref{eq:bs_functions_1d}. \end{theorem}